jringeisen/social-share/README.md

-# Laravel Social Share
+# Social Share
-Laravel social share is a package that allows you to connect and post to social platforms such as Twitter, Facebook, and Instagram.
+Social Share is a Laravel package that allows you to connect and post to social platforms such as Twitter, Facebook, and Instagram.

 ## Getting Started